-- increase our vulnerability to general economic downturns and adverse competitive and industry conditions; - increase the risk we are subjected to downgrade or put on a negative watch by the ratings agencies; - require us to dedicate a substantial portion of our cash flows from operations to payments on our indebtedness, thereby reducing the availability of our cash flow to fund working capital requirements, capital expenditures, acquisitions, research and development efforts and other general corporate requirements; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - place us at a competitive disadvantage compared to competitors that have less debt; and - limit, along with the financial and other restrictive covenants contained in the documents governing our indebtedness, among other things, our ability to borrow additional funds, make investments and incur liens.
+increase our vulnerability to general economic downturns and adverse competitive and industry conditions;

+- increase the risk we are subjected to downgrade or put on a negative watch by the ratings agencies; - require us to dedicate a substantial portion of our cash flows from operations to payments on our indebtedness, thereby reducing the availability of our cash flow to fund working capital requirements, capital expenditures, acquisitions, research and development efforts and other general corporate requirements; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - place us at a competitive disadvantage compared to competitors that have less debt; and - limit, along with the financial and other restrictive covenants contained in the documents governing our indebtedness, among other things, our ability to borrow additional funds, make investments and incur liens.

-All of our debt under the senior secured credit facility, which includes \$7.3 billion in term loans and a revolving credit facility of \$810 million, bears interest at variable rates primarily based on the London interbank offered rate ("LIBOR") for deposits of U.S. dollars.
-Accordingly, if LIBOR or other variable interest rates increase, our debt service expense will also increase.
-In order to mitigate the interest rate risk of these variable rate borrowings, we entered into interest rate swap and cap agreements that cover a significant portion of the existing variable rate debt.
+All of our debt under the senior secured credit facility, which includes \$6.2 billion in term loans and a revolving credit facility of \$810 million, and the Securitization Facility bears interest at variable rates primarily based on the Term Secured Overnight Financing Rate ("Term SOFR").
+Accordingly, if Term SOFR or other variable interest rates increase, our debt service expense will also increase.
+In order to mitigate the interest rate risk of these variable rate borrowings, we have in the past entered into interest rate swap, cap, and collar agreements that cover a significant portion of the existing variable rate debt and may do so in the future, subject to market and other conditions.
+In connection with our term loans, we entered into various interest rate swap, cap and collar agreements associated with Term SOFR.
 The Company's objective is to maintain an allocation of at least 75% fixed rate and 25% variable rate debt thereby limiting its exposure to changes in near-term interest rates.
-As of September 30, 2022, approximately 85% of our total debt was fixed rate.
-For information about our interest rate swap and cap agreements, refer to Note 21, "Derivatives and Hedging Instruments," in the notes to the consolidated financial statements included herein.
+As of September 30, 2023, approximately 90% of our total debt was fixed rate.
+For information about our interest rate swap, cap and collar agreements, refer to Note 21, "Derivatives and Hedging Instruments," in the notes to the consolidated financial statements included herein.